|

 176. ailment

-an often persistent bodily disorder or disease; a cause for complaining
+an often persistent bodily disorder or disease

 177. airy

-open to or abounding in fresh air
+open to or abounding in fresh atmosphere

 178. akin